Skip to main content

 Biography

-Veinot has 85 published, peer-reviewed papers, and her research has garnered eleven honors and awards for her publications in health informatics, human-computer interaction, and information science.
+She has over 100 published, peer-reviewed papers, and her published research has garnered 18 honors and awards in the health informatics, human-computer interaction, and information science fields.
 Veinot has held over $15.5 million in extramural research funding as Principal Investigator or Co-Principal Investigator, with funding from agencies such as the Patient-Centered Outcomes Research Institute (PCORI), Centers for Disease Control and Prevention (CDC) and National Science Foundation (NSF).
 Veinot has also served as co-Investigator for research funding totaling over $6.1 million.

-In terms of instruction, she is a founding faculty member and former Director of the Masters of Health Informatics (MHI) Program at the University of Michigan, which was launched in 2012 and that has graduated over 210 students.
-She has also designed and taught two courses in health informatics, as well as a PhD-level class in qualitative methods.
+Veinot is a founding faculty member and former Director of the Masters of Health Informatics (MHI) Program at the University of Michigan, which was launched in 2012.
+She has also taught three courses in health informatics, as well as a PhD-level class in qualitative methods.

-She is also an Associate Editor for the International Journal of Medical Informatics and on the Editorial Boards of the Journal of the American Medical Informatics Association (JAMIA), and Journal of the Association of Information Science and Technology.
-She has also taken leadership in building scholarly communities for health equity-oriented research.
-For example, guest edited a special double issue of JAMIA on “Health Informatics and Health Equity: Improving our reach and Impact.”
+Veinot has also taken leadership in building scholarly communities for health equity-oriented research in health informatics and human-computer interaction.
+For example, she guest edited a special double issue of JAMIA on “Health Informatics and Health Equity: Improving our reach and Impact.”
 Veinot also co-chaired a national Computing Research Association Research agenda-setting workshop on “Sociotechnical Interventions for Health Disparity Reduction,” and co-chaired the Workgroup on Interactive Systems in Healthcare (WISH) Symposium at the annual American Medical Informatics Association (AMIA) conference in 2020.
 This WISH Symposium was the first to concentrate on sharing health equity-oriented informatics and human-computer interaction research.
+She is also the Founding Chair of the American Medical Informatics Association’s Health and Healthcare Equity Working Group.

 Areas of Interest